wp-media/wp-rocket-helpers/cache/wp-rocket-set-dynamic-and-mandatory-cookies/README.md

 Replace `'dynamic_cookie'` with your own cookie name(s).
 You can add multiple cookies in the same way.

-If you don't need dynamic cookies, you can comment line 40.
+Comment this line if you don't need dynamic cookies.

 ---